 Adult Cello Academy

-A word from co-founder, Ben Fried
+A word from Artistic Director, Ben Fried

 As a cello teacher, I have found a special connection with my adult students.
 I have so much respect for these serious musicians.
 Whether it is continuing studies from their younger years or pursuing something entirely new, taking up classical music studies alongside a full-time career is no small feat.
 I empathize when I hear about their prior experiences, such as playing on recitals full of younger students and/or being dismissed by teachers.
 High-level adult learning is not only easily possible, but remarkably rewarding for the teacher and student personally and intellectually.
 The Fried Music Adult Cello Academy will run Sunday afternoons in order to further encourage a strong sense of community between like-minded, music lovers.
 We regular attendance to reap the full reward of progressive learning.
 We uphold our students in the highest regard, addressing all students with seriousness, care, and respect.